muneeb-mbytes/uvm_tb_arch_doc_py/README.md

   3) Libraries required:

-     -OpenCV ( To help with plotting the image and to also save the generated testbench image)
+     - OpenCV ( To help with plotting the image and to also save the generated testbench image)

-     -PIL (Includes functions like Image, ImageDraw.
+     - PIL (Includes functions like Image, ImageDraw.
 ImageFont)

-     -Tkinter (Help with setting up the canvas for plotting the image)
+     - Tkinter (Help with setting up the canvas for plotting the image)

   4) Packages to be installed: